voicelab-org/labelit/README.md

 ## Documentation

 We use `mkdocs` to maintain our documentation.
-The documentation (currently, only boilerplate) is hosted on [readthedocs.org](https://labelit.readthedocs.io/en/latest/)
+You can read the documentation on [https://labelit.readthedocs.io/en/latest/](https://labelit.readthedocs.io/en/latest/)

 ### Documentation editing